Patrick has been working as a freelance writer on fiverr for the past 2 years.

 *Serotonin promotes active persistence and thus foraging

 While fungal activities initially cause the host to actively crawl up the plant leaf, further impact on the neurotransmitters slow down the ant as the fungus takes full control.
 In addition to affecting motion, the fungus also has an impact on a set of genes that control jaw muscles.
-This causes the muscles to deteriorate thus resulting in lockjaw effect as the ant bites down on the leaf permanently.
+This causes the muscles to deteriorate thus resulting in a lockjaw effect as the ant bites down on the leaf permanently.

 As the fungus continues proliferating, it continues impacting genes responsible for immunity resulting in the suppression of the host's immune system.
 This allows the fungus to continue growing and spreading into all the host's tissues.
 At the same time, it strengthens the exoskeleton of the host, which helps provide protection for the fungus as it continues growing.
 The fungus also starts growing outwards with fungal threads known as mycelium breaking through the exoskeleton and attaching to the leaves thus providing additional support.
 This is followed by the development of reproductive stalks and sporocarps in which the spores start to develop.
-These spores are ultimately released into the environment which allows the cycle to continue when they fall and attach onto other insects (ants)
+These spores are ultimately released into the environment which allows the cycle to continue when they fall and attach to other insects (ants).

 Brian Lovett and Raymond J. St. Leger.
 (2016).
 The Insect Pathogens.
 Microbiology Spectrum: American Society for Microbiology Press.